otobil-iu/stereocam_traffic_cone_locator/README.md

 # Stereo Vision based traffic cone detection

-This package was developed in 2013 for TechX Challenge 2013 by T-Mobile team of Nanyang Technological University, Singapore.
+This package was developed for TechX Challenge 2013, when the author was a member in T-Mobile team, Nanyang Technological University, Singapore.
 Autonomous robots were required to enter building, where a pair of traffic cones were placed.
-This package was based on ROS and stereo camera (Bumblebee2),
+This package was based on ROS and stereo camera (Bumblebee2).

 ## Installation
 1. Install ROS (tested Ubuntu 14.04 + ROS indigo).